Skip to Content

 The Litoral and Coastal Route from Aguçadora to Marinhas

-A map with the Coastal Camino route from Marinhas to Viana do Castelo
+A map with two walking trails along the coast from Esposende to Viana do Castelo

 Stage 5.
 Viana do Castelo to Caminha